raspibolt/raspibolt/raspibolt_70_troubleshooting.md

 #### Is you root filesystem read-only?

-If you get an error like `unable to ..... : Read-only file system`, this points to a faulty sd card.
+If you get an error like `unable to ..... : Read-only file system`, this points to a faulty microSD card.
 If linux detects a corrupt root filesystem, it drops into read-only mode.
-Try to flash the sd card again, or use a different card.
+Try to flash the microSD card again, or use a different card.

 #### Is the hard disk mounted?